Ensono/amido.github.io/docs/workloads/azure/data/intro_data_azure.md

 * Datastacks CLI and templates, which allow generation of new ingestion or data processing pipelines based on the provided configuration;
 * Deployment pipelines to enable CI/CD and DataOps for all components;
-* Automated tests to ensure quality assurance and operational efficiency.
+* Automated tests to ensure quality assurance and operational efficiency;
+* [Datastacks](etl_pipelines/datastacks.md) - a library and CLI built to accelerate the development of data engineering workloads in the data platform;
+* [Pysparkle](../../common/data/pysparkle/pysparkle_quickstart.md) - a library built to streamline data processing activities running in Apache Spark.

 ### High-level architecture